rwth-i6/returnn/docs/configuration_reference/training.rst

 Training
 ========

+See also :ref:`training` for an overview of the relevant aspects.

 batch_size
     An integer defining the batch size in data items (frames, words, subwords, etc.) per batch.
     A mini-batch has at least a time-dimension and a batch-dimension (or sequence-dimension),